Unsupervised Local Discrimination for Medical Images: Local Discrimination Learning

-Assuming all patches being recognized as $p_n(i)$ is independent, and then, the joint probability of making a right classification is:
+Assuming each patch being recognized as $p_{ni}$ is independent, then the joint probability of making the right classifications can be formulated as:

-The training target of our model is to make the right classification, i.e., optimize $f(\cdot)$ and $g(\cdot)$ to maximize $P_{ni}$.
-We can instead minimize the corresponding negative log likelihood, and thus the loss function for patch discrimination ($\mathcal{L}_{Pd}$) can be formulated as:
+Patch discrimination attempts to optimize the model to make correct patch classification, i.e., to optimize $f(\cdot)$ and $g(\cdot)$ to maximize $P_{ni}$.
+We can apply minimizing the corresponding negative log-likelihood as the alternative training target, and the final loss function for patch discrimination ($\mathcal{L}_{Pd}$) can be formulated as:

-After training this model, patches can be dispersedly projected over the learnt hypersphere space and the cosine distance between embedded features can be used to measure the similarity among corresponding patches.
+Through optimizing the model by minimizing $\mathcal{L}_{Pd}$, patch instances can be dispersedly projected over the learned hypersphere space and the cosine distance between embedded features can be used to measure the similarity between the correlated patches.